jhaskinsjr/nebula/README.md

         --snapshots 1000 \
         --break_on_undefined \
         -- \
+        10000 \
         main.ussim \
         ../../examples/bin/sum 2 3 5 7 11 13

 First, the "cd" command changes into the subdirectory with the very simple, very primitive μService-SIMulator pipeline implementation (codename: Bergamot).
 The "python3" command then executes the launcher module (launcher.py).
-The launcher module will then begin by executing the script main.ussim, and loading the binary "../../examples/bin/sum" together with its command-line parameters "2 3 5 7 11 13", into the simulator's main memory; and simulating for a maximum of 32,000 simulated cycles, taking snapshots (of the
+The launcher module will then begin by opening a socket and accepting connections on port 10,000, executing the script main.ussim, and loading the binary "../../examples/bin/sum" together with its command-line parameters "2 3 5 7 11 13", into the simulator's main memory; and simulating for a maximum of 32,000 simulated cycles, taking snapshots (of the